 Last week, we published an NFT explainer.
 In short, NFTs (‘non-fungible tokens’) are tokens that represent ownership of a digital object, such as an image, audio, or video file.
 Each NFT is unique and cannot be replaced.

-Today we’ll share an interview with the Monaproof NFT marketing agency’s founder, Yaroslav Levchenko, to learn about the crypto market trends firsthand.
-In a conversation, we’ll discuss NFT project creation features, find out why influencer advertising is most often a scam, and learn what changes market participants can expect in the near future.
+Today we’d like to share an interview with the Monaproof NFT marketing agency’s founder Yaroslav Levchenko for you to learn about the crypto market trends firsthand.
+We’ll discuss NFT project creation features, find out why influencer advertising is most often a scam, and learn what changes market participants can expect in the near future.

 – Tell us what is Monaproof and what kind of clients you work with?